HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/networking/new-ovuplinkset.md

 	* Cl108
 	* None

-The following values are supported with `sub-ports`:
+The following values are supported with sub-ports:

 	* Auto
 	* Cl74